Vetted buys VetPronto in yet more on-demand consolidation

 New technology puts the AI in aid for US veterans

 Consolidation continues to dog the world of on-demand startups — literally and figuratively.
-In the latest development, Vetted, a startup focused on veterinary services is acquiring VetPronto, an almost identical peer.
+In the latest development, Vetted, a startup focused on veterinary services, is acquiring VetPronto, an almost identical peer.

-But that’s now changing, as the startup is acquiring VetPronto, another on-demand veterinary startup that’s live in San Francisco, San Diego, Atlanta, DC, Chicago, NYC, and Baltimore.
+But that’s now changing, as the startup is acquiring VetPronto, another on-demand veterinary startup that’s live in San Francisco, San Diego, Atlanta, DC, Chicago, NYC and Baltimore.

 Readers of TechCrunch know that consolidation (and failure) is nothing new in the on-demand space.
-In fact there’s a pretty predictable trend we’ve seen play out countless times.
+In fact, there’s a pretty predictable trend we’ve seen play out countless times.
 First, a segment of the on-demand industry gets hot (like ridesharing or cleaning companies).
-Next a ton of companies pop up to try to dominate the space, and then over the next few years they go out of business or consolidate.
+Next, a ton of companies pop up to try to dominate the space, and then over the next few years they go out of business or consolidate.
 It’s almost like clockwork at this point.

 Which is why it’s no surprise that we’re seeing the same thing happen in the pet care space.
-On-demand is hard until you hit scale, especially when you throw in highly-compensated employees like veterinarians into the mix.
-Of course it’s important to remember that this isn’t always a bad thing – sometimes the whole is greater than the sum of its parts – especially when one of those parts can help you scale faster.
+On-demand is hard until you hit scale, especially when you throw highly compensated employees like veterinarians into the mix.
+Of course, it’s important to remember that this isn’t always a bad thing — sometimes the whole is greater than the sum of its parts — especially when one of those parts can help you scale faster.

 Case in point — this deal will double Vetted’s customer base to around 10,000.
 At first the two services will remain separate, at least from a customer’s perspective — but this will soon change as Vetted consolidates operations under its brand.